MailTape/MailTape-v1/_posts/2020-10-04-Salarymen.md

   We are delighted  to welcome Salarymen to host the first MailTape episode of October!
 Based in Sydney, Salarymen effortlessly blends retro influences into their music, never scraping on their own authentic sound.
 Salarymen brings to MailTape a dynamic selection sure to energize and refresh your Sunday morning.
 ---
-## A New Post

 <p id="introduction">We are delighted  to welcome [Salarymen](https://salarymen.bandcamp.com/) to host the first MailTape episode of October!
 Based in Sydney, Salarymen effortlessly blends retro influences into their music, never scraping on their own authentic sound.
 Salarymen brings to MailTape a dynamic selection sure to energize and refresh your Sunday morning.

 </p>